viamrobotics/docs/docs/components/sensor/ultrasonic.md

 Additionally, you can use the camera component as an input to a [vision service](/ml/vision/) model that returns obstacles.
 {{< /alert >}}

-Configure an `ultrasonic` sensor to integrate the [HC-S204](https://www.sparkfun.com/products/15569) ultrasonic distance sensor into your robot:
+Configure an `ultrasonic` sensor to integrate the [HC-S204](https://www.sparkfun.com/products/15569) ultrasonic distance sensor into your machine:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}